 - WARNING – You CAN re-stake it yourself.
 The problem here is if you mess up, because you don't know what you're doing, you run the risk of the gas key breaking off while you're firing leaving you with a locked up AR-15

-- Crisp image for accurate shooting.
-With the green multi-layer coated lenses, the tactical compact scope can shoot target fast and precisely with high light transmission and resolution
+- Crisp image for accurate focus.
+With the green multi-layer coated lenses, the tactical compact scope can focus target fast and precisely with high light transmission and resolution

 9. Check the Bolt